What is a Pediatric Dentist?

 Here are a few suggestions to help your child break this habit:

-• Have your child meet with our pediatric dentists to encourage them to stop sucking.
+- Have your child meet with our Charlotte pediatric dentist to encourage them to stop sucking.

 What is pulp therapy?